will need the following to prepare a Military Pension Division Order in your

 years of marriage concurrent with ten years of service.

-certified copy of the order within 90 days of filing to DFAS (Defense Finance
+certified copy of the order within 90 days of filing to the retired pay center

-and Accounting Service) or other finance center along with a certified copy of
+along with a certified copy of the divorce judgment.

-application and order certified or registered mail, return receipt requested on
+and order certified or registered mail, return receipt requested on the

 Army, Navy, Air Force and Marine Corps: